The Story of Your Life

 Tragedy clouds our vision so much so, that it is like living in a dense fog.
 And with zero visibility it becomes impossible to understand where our story can go.
 But that is why we need to let Him take all of it, our past and our present, and let Him redeem it.
 There is really nothing that is hidden—He sees it all.

 You know how troubled I am; you have kept a record of my tears.
 Aren’t they listed in your book? ~Psalm 56:8

 Let Him add new plot twists and surprises to what you are now living.
 Give Him permission to make some changes, do some editing and even create some rewrites to what is there.
 We have heard that all things work together for the good of those that love God and follow His ways— and this is how it’s done.
 As we give Him freedom to change our story, we also ask Him to transform us and give us eyes to see His perspective as it pertains to the pages and chapters of our lives.

 Consider your life this week, and all it’s chapters up until now.
 Ask God to show you what He had for you then and what He may be doing with you now.
-Next week I will share how He revealed it to me.
+You can read my followup article, Let God Step into Your Story.
+And soon, I will share more about how God did this in my life.
 Until then, may His blessings find and overwhelm you!